SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2013-02-05-android-4-new-features-for-application-developmentpacktpub-book-review.markdown

 ### Chapter 4 “Calendar APIs”

-Covers the Calendar APIs which were introduced with Android Ice Cream Sandwich for managing calendars.&nbsp; Event, attendee, alert, and reminder databases can also be managed with these APIs, they also allow you to easily integrate calendars with Android applications.
+Covers the Calendar APIs which were introduced with Android Ice Cream Sandwich for managing calendars.
+Event, attendee, alert, and reminder databases can also be managed with these APIs, they also allow you to easily integrate calendars with Android applications.

 This chapter also shows how to use Calendar APIs with examples.